'The Flash,' 'The Good Doctor' & More TV Shows With Plans to Resume Production

 Days of Our Lives

 Production on the seventh season — the premiere will include footage filmed prior to the shutdown — has a tentative start date of October 1.

 Production resumed the week of July 20 on the ABC soap, and new episodes started to air on August 3.

-Production was set to resume on the game show the week of July 27, with changes in place to ensure proper distance between contestants as well as between them and host Alex Trebek.
+Production resumed on the game show the week of July 27, with changes in place to ensure proper distance between contestants as well as between them and host Alex Trebek.

 Originally scheduled for May, production on Season 3 could begin in August.
 However, Sony's president of international production Wayne Garvie anticipates that it's likely they, like other shows, will have to deal with "false starts — productions starting up and then stopping again."